-What are iPSCs?
+IPSCs, what are they?
 And what is their potential?

 The concept of reverting a cell to its most primitive and adaptable state is no longer a mere figment of imagination.
 This is the reality of induced pluripotent stem cells (iPSCs), which have the potential to morph into nearly any cell type in the human body.
 But how can this be harnessed for the betterment of patient care?